Now Is The Time To Build A Position In Lineage Cell Therapeutics Inc (AMEX:LCTX)

 Lineage Cell Therapeutics Inc (LCTX) estimates and forecasts

 Looking at statistics comparing Lineage Cell Therapeutics Inc share performance against respective industry, we note that the company has underperformed competitors.
-Lineage Cell Therapeutics Inc (LCTX) shares are 20.69% up over the last 6 months, with its year-to-date growth rate lower than industry average at -41.67% against 12.60%.
+Lineage Cell Therapeutics Inc (LCTX) shares are 24.37% up over the last 6 months, with its year-to-date growth rate lower than industry average at -41.67% against 13.00%.
+Revenue is forecast to shrink -33.30% this quarter before falling -33.30% for the next one.
+The rating firms project that company’s revenue will grow 81.90% compared to the previous financial year.

+Revenue forecast for the current quarter as set by 6 analysts is $1.36 million.
+Meanwhile, for the quarter ending Jun 2024, a total of 6 analyst(s) estimate revenue growth to $1.12 million.Earnings reports from the last fiscal year show that sales brought in $2.01 million and $3.23 million respectively in the corresponding quarters.
+In this case, analysts estimate current quarter sales to fall -32.30% before dropping -65.30% in the following quarter.

 LCTX Dividends